seangraham44/Welshify/README.md

 ### Get Day

-Welshify offers tremendous day translation capabilities and it's better than onion gravy.
+Welshify offers tremendous day translation capabilities which can only be a good thing.
 Here's how it works.

 ```
 var dayTranslate = Days.Get1stOfJanuary();